DmitrySigalov/gcloud-secret-cli/README.md

 ## :gift: New Release Creation Process

 - Update VersionPrefix (major, minor and build numbers) in the file [Directory.Build.props](Directory.Build.props).
-- After merge into main
+- Fix unit test
+- Create pull request
+- For merge pull request use <Squash and merge> option
-- Create a new release:
+- In the main branch create a new release:
   - Create new tag contains prefix 'v' and VersionPrefix.
-Example - 'v1.0.0'
+Examples - 'v1.1.0'
   - Release name is based on created tag name
   - Mark a new release as latest
 - Every day command line check if changed a new latest release and indicate about changes with instructions.